 Fever or chills

-No bowel movement within one week after the birth of your baby
+No bowel movement within 1 week after the birth of your baby

 Pain or urgency with urination, or inability to urinate